akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Once the logs had burnt down, a servant came to rake the embers and then withdrew.

 Beatrice touched her father’s arm.

-‘Father.
-You should try to rest.’
+‘Father, you should try to rest.’

 He nodded, and she followed him towards the sleeping chamber.

 Harold stopped abruptly at the threshold.

-Beatrice saw it then: the bed where Mother had laid.
+Beatrice saw it then, the bed where her mother had lain.
 The blankets were still rumpled from the morning she had been found.

 ‘I’ll change the linens tomorrow,’ Beatrice said.

-He looked at her gravely before slowly shaking his head and whispering, ‘I can’t.’
+Harold looked at her painfully before slowly shaking his head and whispering, ‘Don’t.
+I can’t.’

 She waited, uncertain what she should do.